fairDataSociety/fds-blog/content/posts/is-it-time-for-serverless-application-platforms.md

 ***

-This post is cross-posted also at: TODO SALMAN PLEASE ADD LINK
+This post is cross-posted also on [Salman's website](https://www.salmanff.com/2022-Time-for-Serverless-Application-Platforms).

 ***